singh1114/best/_posts/2020-09-18-how-does-django-validate-passwords.md

 A few days ago, I was working on one of my old Django projects.
 It was running an old version of Django and I wanted to keep it updated with the latest changes of the framework.

-First thing first, I tried to create the superuser after creating the local database.
+So to check the admin site, I tried to create the superuser after connection to the local database.

 ```python
 python manage.py createsuperuser